Jump To Section

 If you have woodpiles, leaves, rotting tree stumps, or paper piles near your home, clean them up.
 The more material that you have like these around your house and yard, the greater the chance of attracting termites to your property.
 Any stumps from trees that have been cut down should be removed immediately.

-Any insect that invades your space is not welcomed, but it makes it even more challenging to combat when it comes to the ones that fly and swarm around.
+Any insect that invades your space is not welcome.
+But it makes it even more challenging to combat when it comes to deciphering between the termite vs flying ant AND treating the pest properly.
 Both flying ants and termites can cause damage to your home, but the termite’s damage can go into the thousands, primarily when it affects your home’s structural integrity.
 Since they can destroy wooden materials, nothing in your home made of wood is safe.

-If you see any winged creatures swarming around your windows and leaving sawdust and debris behind, then it’s best to have a professional evaluate them.
-The difference between termites and winged ants are hard to tell, and sometimes it takes a trained eye to identify which one you’re dealing with in your home.
+If you see any winged creatures swarming around your windows and leaving sawdust and debris behind, then it’s best to have our Kapture Pest Control professionals evaluate them.
+The differences between termites and winged ants are hard to tell to the naked eye, and it often takes a trained expert to identify which one you’re dealing with in your home.

-Please don’t wait too long to call for help as the costs increases with every bite they take.
+Please don’t wait too long to call us for help as the cost to repair your home increases with every bite they take out of your beloved house.
 There’ve been stories of people losing porches and other structural parts of their home as the termites have eaten it away.
-You don’t want to be one of those statistics, so you need help immediately.
+You don’t want to be one of those statistics, so call our Kapture team immediately if you are seeing these signs.